Demi-urge/menace_sandbox/docs/self_improvement_engine.md

 improvements.
 For example, rising `roi_delta_ema` during a `concurrency_spike` run indicates the bot is adapting to thread bursts.

+## Interpreting plateau logs

+During a cycle the sandbox logs a `sandbox diminishing` entry when ROI deltas or entropy ratios flatten out for a module.
+These entries list the affected sections and indicate that the engine has marked them complete, so subsequent cycles will skip their improvement steps.
+Adjust `ENTROPY_PLATEAU_THRESHOLD`, `ENTROPY_PLATEAU_CONSECUTIVE`, `ROI_THRESHOLD` or `SYNERGY_THRESHOLD` if modules stabilise too early, or clear their history files to force reevaluation.

 ## Example: running with a custom preset

 ```bash